[ Case Study ]

 Workspace Routing

-The hub splits into separate workspaces — career, design system, lab, studio, agency, writing, backlog, knowledge — each with its own context file.
-The agent loads only the workspace the current task touches: a writing task pulls in writing/voice-guide.md and the writing conventions; a design-system task pulls in entirely different files.
+The hub splits into separate workspaces, each with its own context file.
+The agent loads only the one the current task touches: a writing task pulls in writing/voice-guide.md and the writing conventions; a code task in lab/pulls in entirely different files.
 It's context scoping — the agent never carries the whole repo in its head, only the slice the work needs.
 Smaller context, less noise, fewer chances to confuse one domain's rules for another's.

 4. 04